poliastro/poliastro/README.rst

 * Python 3.3
 * NumPy 1.7.1
 * SciPy 0.12.0
-* jdcal 1.0 (optional, for numerical computation of bodies ephemerides)

 Besides, a Fortran compiler is needed to build the extensions. poliastro is usually built with gfortran.